top of page

 In 1937 Pablo Picasso Painted Guernica, a large oil painting on canvas.
 It is one of his best-known works, regarded by many art critics as the most moving and powerful anti-war painting in history, it is exhibited in the Museo Reina Sofía in Madrid.

-Pablo Picasso inspired by Peter Paul Rubens, in the antiwar Guernica vs Allegory of war similarity in the composition is clear, with simplification and abstraction of details Picasso introduced the Allegory of war in a new style.
+Pablo Picasso was inspired by Peter Paul Rubens, in the antiwar Guernica vs Allegory of war similarity in the composition is clear, with simplification and abstraction of details Picasso introduced the Allegory of war in a new style.

 To be original is relative, some paintings are original in introducing a new style, composition, color tones, techniques or even being non-subjective like Hilma Af Klint's abstract paintings.